SivaSurya1997/TataSky-Playlist-Actions/README.md

 ## Prerequisites

 * You need to have your own GitHub Token
-* For Token need to register on GITHUD, After login, Goto Setting=>Developer Options=>Personal access tokens.
+* For Token need to register on GITHUB, After login, Goto Setting=>Developer Options=>Personal access tokens.
 * ![image](https://user-images.githubusercontent.com/90518979/136909045-1d19c268-6a27-4506-ad3b-42ffe5d24dec.png)